10 Vintage Camping Hacks Every Camper Should Know

 Camping out for more than a night or two can bring the same challenges—ones my own family faced all the time, back when most people lived without air conditioning.
 When we’re hit with crazy humidity or rainy days, I’ve had to recall my mom’s old tricks for keeping the salt from clumping, the grill clean, and much more, so we can enjoy great meals made over a crackling fire.
-While you’re prepping for your trip, check out the coolest camping gear for your staycation.

 1. Create a dry box